RalphHightower/blog/_posts/2025/10/2025-10-12-PossibleDismissalsWaysComeyCase.md

 ### Long-shot hitches: Classified information, another judge, appeals

-Nachmanoff, a [Joe Biden](https://bidenwhitehouse.archives.gov/) appointee, made clear at several points during the arraignment that he doesn’t want the case to get sidetracked.
+[Nachmanoff](https://www.vaed.uscourts.gov/Alexandria), a [Joe Biden](https://bidenwhitehouse.archives.gov/) appointee, made clear at several points during the arraignment that he doesn’t want the case to get sidetracked.
 But some potential complications emerged that could affect how the case proceeds.

 One issue is classified information, whose handling could involve additional litigation procedures or it needing to be declassified.
 It’s unclear what this information is exactly or what its relevance is to the case, but Lemons said there’s a “significant amount” of such information.
 Because it’s unclear what that information is or its relevance, it’s difficult to know how it will affect the case, if at all.
 But the judge said that there should be “no reason” that the case “gets off track because of the existence of some classified information.”

-Another issue, flagged by Nachmanoff, is that a judge from a different district would need to handle the challenge to [Halligan](https://www.justice.gov/usao-edva/)’s appointment.
+Another issue, flagged by [Nachmanoff](https://www.vaed.uscourts.gov/Alexandria), is that a judge from a different district would need to handle the challenge to [Halligan](https://www.justice.gov/usao-edva/)’s appointment.
 Again, the judge noted that that would be “easily dealt with”; but it is, he said, “an additional wrinkle or complication.”
 He emphasized that it “will not affect the scheduling of the trial or the resolution of any other motions.”

-While Nachmanoff set a tone of keeping the case on track, another lurking question is whether there will be any appeals attempted by the losing party on any of these pretrial motions.
+While [Nachmanoff](https://www.vaed.uscourts.gov/Alexandria) set a tone of keeping the case on track, another lurking question is whether there will be any appeals attempted by the losing party on any of these pretrial motions.
 However the litigation develops, it seems that there won’t be any significant delays if the judge can help it.

 Subscribe to the [Deadline: Legal Newsletter](https://link.msnbc.com/join/5ck/msnbc-deadlinelegal-signup-inline) for expert analysis on the top legal stories of the week, including updates from the Supreme Court and developments in the [Trump](https://www.donaldjtrump.com/) [administration](https://www.whitehouse.gov/administration/)’s legal cases.

 Jordan Rubin is the Deadline: Legal Blog writer.
 He was a prosecutor for the New York County District Attorney’s Office in Manhattan and is the author of “Bizarro," a book about the secret war on synthetic drugs.
 Before he joined MSNBC, he was a legal reporter for Bloomberg Law.

----

 ----
 - media